TobiasgutPrivat/CSWorkBench/ReadMe.md

 A tool to allow usage of Programmatic features in daily life, and demonstrate advantages of unified systems

+Compromises to a optimal IT-Environment are tagged with (compromise)

 ## Setup

 docker compose up -d